Louisiana: Purchase by the United States

 Thomas Jefferson, third president of the United States, was disturbed by Napoleon's plans to re-establish French colonies in North America.
 With the possession of New Orleans, Napoleon could close the Mississippi to U.S. commerce at any time.
 Jefferson authorized Robert R. Livingston, U.S. minister to France, to negotiate for the purchase of the city of New Orleans, portions of the east bank of the Mississippi, and free navigation of the river for U.S. commerce.
 Livingston was authorized to pay up to $2 million.

 An official transfer of Louisiana to French ownership had not yet taken place, and Napoleon's deal with the Spanish was a poorly kept secret on the frontier.
 On October 18, 1802, however, Juan Ventura Morales, acting intendant of Louisiana, made public the intention of Spain to revoke the right of deposit at New Orleans for all cargo from the United States.
 The closure of this vital port to the United States caused anger and consternation.
 Commerce in the west was virtually blockaded.
 Historians believe the revocation of the right of deposit was prompted by abuses by the Americans, particularly smuggling, and not by French intrigues as was believed at the time.
 President Jefferson ignored public pressure for war with France, and appointed James Monroe a special envoy to Napoleon, to assist in obtaining New Orleans for the United States.
 Jefferson also raised the authorized expenditure to $10 million.

-However, on April 11, 1803, French foreign minister Talleyrand surprised Livingston by asking how much the United States was prepared to pay for the entirety of Louisiana, not just New Orleans and the surrounding area (as Livingston's instructions covered).
+On April 11, 1803, French foreign minister Talleyrand unexpectedly asked Livingston to purchase the entire Louisiana Territory, far exceeding the authorized negotiations for just New Orleans.
 Monroe agreed with Livingston that Napoleon might withdraw this offer at any time (leaving them with no ability to obtain the desired New Orleans area), and that approval from President Jefferson might take months, so Livingston and Monroe decided to open negotiations immediately.
 By April 30, they closed a deal for the purchase of the entire Louisiana territory of 828000 sqmi for sixty million Francs (approximately $15 million).

 Part of this sum, $3.5 million, was used to forgive debts owed by France to the United States.
 The payment was made in United States bonds, which Napoleon sold at face value to the Dutch firm of Hope and Company, and the British banking house of Baring, at a discount of 87 1/2 per each $100 unit.
 As a result, France received only $8,831,250 in cash for Louisiana.
 English banker Alexander Baring conferred with Marbois in Paris, shuttled to the United States to pick up the bonds, took them to Britain, and returned to France with the money—which Napoleon used to wage war against Baring's own country.